 Cons

-What It’s Best For: Large infrastructure or commercial projects needing AI-assisted schedule simulation during preconstruction.
+What It's Best For: Large infrastructure or commercial projects that need AI-assisted schedule simulation and scenario planning during preconstruction.

 OpenSpace uses computer vision to simplify site documentation.
 It turns 360° video footage into visual timelines and navigable site maps, helping teams validate progress without constant site walks or manual photo logs.